NAMTeam/namteam.github.io/content/docs/feature-guides/automata-plugins/index.md

 * **LB** - Increases the duration of the traffic signal cycles and increases the appearance of pedestrians, but otherwise functions like the 24-hour radical persistent variant.
 This option is not available for NAM Lite.

-The additional options may be combined with one base option to produce your desired configuration.
+The three additional options may be combined with one base option to produce your desired configuration.
 As an example, *"Standard"*, and *"Standard 24-Hour"*, and *"Standard Persistent 24-Hour"* are all valid configurations.

 ### Standard vs Radical Option Details
 The following parameters have been tweaked with the **Radical** option compared to the Maxis default **Standard** option.
 For more information on the details of each property, refer to the [Automata Tuning Exemplars list](https://wiki.sc4devotion.com/index.php?title=Exemplar_properties#Automata_Tuning_Exemplar) in the SC4D Wiki.